hl395/steer-prediction/README.md

 ## Approach
 To have any idea to start this project, [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia is a great place to start.
 From the paper, data collection is the first important part.
 Per project requirement, data collection can only performed on **Track 1**.
 I drove about 4 laps around **Track 1** by keyboard control to collect data.
 The driving wasn't extrememly smooth as actual driving.
 So I decided to use Udacity sample data as starting point.

+In this project I use openCV to read image, which is in the format of BGR.

+However, the image read out from Udacity simulator is RGB iamge, thus to plot the image, I need to convert to BGR using openCV: plt.imshow(cv2.cvtColor(image, cv2.COLOR_BGR2RGB))

 ### Understanding Data
 There are 3 cameras on the car which shows left, center and right images for each steering angle.